These amazing keto chocolate cookies are made with nut butter and cocoa powder.

 - Place the cookie sheets on the middle and bottom oven racks.
 Bake the cookies for 8 minutes.
 The cookies will be very soft at this point, but they will set as they cool.
 Don’t try to remove them right away.

-- Cool the cookies 10 minutes in the pan, on a cooling rack, then use a cake server to carefully transfer the cookies directly to the cooling rack to cool completely.
-Do let the cookies cool completely – about 20 more minutes – before serving them, or they will still be the wrong consistency - too soft.
+- Cool the cookies for 10 minutes in the pan on a cooling rack, then carefully transfer them directly to the rack using a cake server.
+Let the cookies cool completely for about 20 more minutes before serving them.
+Their texture and flavor dramatically improve once they cool.

 Video